The number one question we always get about bleach is:

 Just wipe back with a wet cloth to during processing time.

-In the above case, you will really need to lift and lift until the roots are equal to the lengths before attempting to rinse and tone.
+In the above case, you will really need to lift and lift until the roots are equal to the lengths before attempting to rinse.

 Dark regrowth, orange lengths.